Command-Line Git

 - git status

-- This command is used to check which files have been added (staged to commit) on your current branch
+- This command is used to check which files have been added (staged to commit)

 - It will also tell you which files have been modified but not added